Tonkatsu Recipe, Japanese Pork Cutlet RecipeKatachiware Japanese Style Tableware

 The difference between Tonkatsu Japanese Pork Cutlet Bento Recipe and any other cutlets lie in its breadcrumb coating.
 The crusts of white bread are sliced off and these are used in the making of breadcrumbs for this cutlet.
 Known as panko flakes, they give the cutlet a scrumptious texture.

-Learn how to make a crispy delicious pork cutlet with this Tonkatsu Recipe.
+Learn how to make a crispy delicious pork cutlet with this Tonkatsu Recipe and remember to serve it in one of your favourite bento box sets.

 Preparation & Cooking Time